BAndresen/BAndresen/README.md

 I'm a PADI Course Director (Scuba Diving Instructor Trainer) and inspiring Python Developer from Canada.
 After managing a Dive Shop for 14 years and training hundreds of scuba divers I decided to take a the "plunge" into the world of technology.

-- 🔭 I’m currently working on a <a href="https://github.com/BAndresen/instructor_assistant">PADI Instructor Paperwork Assistant Tool</a>, which helps PADI Instructors complete paperwork
+- 🔭 I’m currently working on a <a href="https://github.com/BAndresen/instructor_assistant">Instructor Assistant App</a>, which helps PADI Instructors complete course paperwork
 - 🌱 I’m currently learning Python, Flask, SQL, Git and Linux
 - 💬 Ask me about Scuba Diving!
 Sourdough and woodworking
 - 📫 How to reach me: brendan.development@pm.me